 Once you have selected the photo or digital image you wish to have transferred to canvas, the next step is to find a reputable business to perform the work.

 A quick search of the internet indicates there is a multitude of print-to-canvas providers advertising their services.
 However, not all print-to-canvas businesses are created equal.
 Let's discuss a few tips that will help you to find a provider that will be able to meet your needs at a price you can afford.

-Select any 2 Canvas Print Companies to compare them head to head
+Select any 2 Canvas Print Stores to compare them head to head